Leyla-Tepe culture: Galayeri

 In 2012, the important site of Galayeri, belonging to the Leyla-Tepe archaeological culture, was investigated by Najaf Museibli.
-It is located in the Qabala District of modern day Azerbaijan.
-The location is in the area of the Qabala International Airport, about 20km south from the city of Qabala (Gabala).
+It is located in the Qabala District of modern-day Azerbaijan.
+The location is in the area of the Qabala International Airport, about 20 km south from the city of Qabala (Gabala).

 Structures consisting of clay layers are typical; no mud-brick walls have been detected at Galayeri.
 Almost all findings have Eastern Anatolian Chalcolithic characteristics.
 The closest analogues of the Galayeri clay constructions are found at Arslantepe/Melid VII in Temple C. The site was further investigated in 2018.

 The archaeological material of the Galayeri settlement is very similar to the finds at the settlements of Böyük Kəsik I, and Poylu II, as well as the Leyla Tepe site.
 Especially the ceramics are similar at all these sites.

 Small metal tools finds indicate the production of metal here 6 thousand years ago.
 Also the remains of a very early potter's wheel have been found.

 Radiocarbon dating indicates that Galayeri settlement goes back to the beginning of the 4th millennium BC, which is also supported by the archaeological artifacts found at the settlement.

 Metalwork

 The development of Leyla-Tepe culture in the Caucasus marked the early appearance of extractive copper metallurgy.
 According to research published in 2017, this development that occurred in the second half of the 5th millennium BC preceded the appearance of metallurgy in Mesopotamia.

 In recent past, the development of copper metallurgy in the Caucasus was attributed to migrants from Uruk arriving around 4500 BCE, or perhaps rather to the pre-Uruk traditions, such as the late Ubaid period, and Ubaid-Uruk phases.

 Leyla-Tepe metalwork tradition was seen as very sophisticated right from the beginning, and it featured many bronze items.
 Later, the quality of metallurgy declined somewhat with the advent of the Kura–Araxes culture.
-Only during the latter stages of Kura–Araxes culture, there was again an improvement in quality.
+Only during the latter stages of Kura–Araxes culture was there an improvement in quality again.